 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an arduous process because it is about balancing what you think you’re worth versus what your employer believes they’ll be able to afford.
-If done properly it can be positive for both sides that results in a higher pay for the employee and greater employee engagement in their work.
+A salary negotiation can be an extremely difficult process, since it involves balancing what you consider your worth and what your employer believes they’re able to pay.
+But, if it’s done correctly it could be positive for both sides that results in a better salary for the employee and a greater engagement of the employee in their job.
 Learn how to negotiate your salary confidently.

-- Find out information by socializing with colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Gather information through socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Create talking points ahead of time, including education and certificates as well as years of relevant experience, the results and achievements, unique skill set & capabilities, knowledge of the industry, and potential for training.
+- Plan your talk points ahead of the time, including education and certification and years of relevant experience, the results and achievements with a unique set of skills and capabilities, knowledge of the industry, and training potential.

-- During the negotiation, be assertive and confident, yet flexible and open-minded.
-Highlight tangible results that you’ve achieved in your previous roles.
+- During negotiations, be confident and articulate but also flexible and open.
+Highlight tangible results that you have achieved in previous roles.

 Do your research

-Before you enter any pay negotiation, it’s crucial to do thorough research on market rates and industry standards to make sure that your salary proposal is realistic.
-Things that may affect this could include the level of experience, degree, size of the company as well as location. (?).
-A great method of gathering data is to connect with colleagues or other professionals in your chosen area of work.
+Before you enter any negotiations regarding salary, it’s essential to conduct a thorough study of market rates and industry standards to make sure that your salary proposal is realistic.
+Some factors that can affect the amount you are offered could be your experience degree, size of the company, and location (?).
+Another great method to gather information is to network with colleagues and others who are in the same area of work.

 Research Online

-With the help of online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) You can find a an extensive view of the benchmarking range of salaries that companies offer for the exact job.
-This will give you an idea of the current market rate and a few other elements that are related to the position.
+With the help of some internet-based resources like [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index.
+Htm) you can obtain a an extensive view of the salary range that benchmarking businesses pay for the same job.
+This gives you an idea about current market rates and other elements that are related to the position.

-Gain insight by speaking to friends who have held similar positions, or contacting them via professional networks as well doing brainstorming members of professional associations.
+Gain insight by speaking to colleagues who have been in similar roles, or reaching out through professionals networks as well doing brainstorming professionals in professional organizations.

-Preparing for a negotiation is always time well spent.
-You’ll be more confident in the presentation of your case if have a clearly defined set of talking points outlined in advance.
+Preparing for any negotiation is always well spent.
+You’ll feel much more confident in the presentation of your case if have a clear set of talking points outlined in advance.

-Here are a few instances of things you could consider during your salary negotiation:
+Here are some examples of what you could consider during your salary negotiation:

 - Education and certification